sanjoy/playingwithpointers.com/_posts/2017-03-21-jmm-finals-issue.markdown

 ---

-I believe the current specification of final fields in the Java Memory Model that is broken in one of the following ways:
+I believe the current specification of final fields in the Java Memory Model is broken in one of the following ways:

  - It prevents some basic CSE-type compiler-optimizations
  - It requires the JVM to make every load an acquire load